 The blend of various shapes and objects laid in the landscaping must be proportionate enough so that the visual effect creates a relationship among the objects.
 The harmonious proportion of the object gives a pleasing experience to the viewer’s eyes.
 This proportion in landscaping is a must.

 The distribution of visual weight in such a way that visual forces achieve a state of equilibrium is balance.
 It can be achieved symmetrically or asymmetrically.
 Even radial balance can also be achieved if arrangements of elements are done around a center point.
 Symmetrical balance is about the identical arrangement of elements about an imaginary common axis.
 Both the sides are like the mirror image of each other.
 It is more formal and strict.
 Asymmetrical balance is about achieving a sense of visual balance with two dissimilar sides about the imaginary common axis.

 It is the idea of creating a center of attraction in the landscaping in order to draw the viewer’s attention.
 Any object or an area can be the emphasis in landscaping.
 It is the focal point in the design that kind of creates a lasting impression in the viewer’s mind.

-One can by heart the elements, principles and take a degree on landscaping and still couldn’t design interesting outdoor spaces.
+One can by heart the elements, and principles and take a degree in landscaping and still couldn’t design interesting outdoor spaces.
 Designing is not something that could be taught to someone.
 It comes with constant observation, practice, and imagination.
 What one wants to create he/she must try to visualize it in his/her thoughts and work accordingly.
-Landscaping is that important part of designing without which a site is blank and undoubtedly boring.
+Landscaping is an important part of designing without which a site is blank and undoubtedly boring.